South Goa district: Divisions

 Margao is the administrative headquarters of the district.
-The 'Matanhy Saldanha Administrative Complex', the collectorate building, named after former minister and social activist Mr Mathany Saldanha, is located on the outskirts of the city, adjoining the intercity bus stand.
+The Matanhy Saldanha Administrative Complex, the collectorate building, named after former minister and social activist Mathany Saldanha, is located on the outskirts of the city, adjoining the intercity bus stand.

-The district is divided into five subdivisions—Ponda, Mormugao-Vasco, Margao, Quepem, and Dharbandora; and seven talukas—Ponda, Dharbandora, Sanguem, Mormugao (Vasco), Salcete (Margao), Quepem, and Canacona (Chaudi).
+The district was divided into five subdivisions—Ponda, Mormugao-Vasco, Margao, Quepem, and Dharbandora; and seven talukas—Ponda, Dharbandora, Sanguem, Mormugao (Vasco), Salcete (Margao), Quepem, and Canacona (Chaudi).

 Ponda taluka that was previously part of North Goa district became part of South Goa district in January 2015.